Skip to footer content

 Understanding the Substring Method

 The Substring method in C#, a member of the String class, allows manipulation starting from the first character based on the specified parameters.
-It is used to retrieve a portion of the string starting from a specified index and, optionally, for a specified position.
+It is used to retrieve a portion of the string starting from a specified index and, optionally, for a specified length.
 The syntax of this method is straightforward, making it easy to implement in any coding scenario where string manipulation is necessary.

 Syntax and Parameters